pesto-students/p2-chiranjib-Jatingupta-2/Week-1/Assignment 1.2/README.md

 # pesto Week-1 Assignment-1.2
-By Jatin Gupta__
+A simple HTML CSS Project <br />
-A simple HTML CSS Project
+By Jatin Gupta

 ## Technologies Used
 - HTML